Let's

 . . . my prisoner wrote

-to the white stick . . .
+wanted to lick my legs slowly like two popsicles downto the white stick . . .

 and I shaved myself for days